East Asian religions: Taoism

 The Tao may be roughly defined as the flow of reality, of the universe, or the force behind the natural order.
 Believed to be the influence that keeps the universe balanced and ordered, the Tao is associated with nature, due to a belief that nature demonstrates the Tao.
 It is often considered to be the source of both existence and non-existence.

 The Tao is often associated with a "virtue" of being, the de or te.
 This is considered the active expression of Tao.
 Generally, those religions closer to Taoism explain de as "integrity" or "wholeness", while those faiths closer to Confucianism express this concept as "morality" or "sound character".

-Taoism and Confucianism

 The concepts of Tao and de are shared by both Taoism and Confucianism.
 The authorship of the Tao Te Ching, the central book of Taoism, is assigned to Laozi, who is traditionally held to have been a teacher of Confucius.
 However, some scholars believe that the Tao Te Ching arose as a reaction to Confucianism.
 Zhuangzi, reacting to the Confucian-Mohist ethical disputes casts Laozi as a prior step to the Mohists by name and the Confucians by implication.
 However, secular scholars usually consider Laozi and Zhuangzi to have been mythological figures.

 Early Taoist texts reject Confucian emphasis on rituals and order, in favour of an emphasis on "wild" nature and individualism.
 Historical Taoists challenged conventional morality, while Confucians considered society debased and in need of strong ethical guidance.